kocienda/Any/README.md

 Otherwise, `Cyto::Any` is fastest.
 GCC's `std::any` is more efficient than LLVM's `std::any` except where the latter benefits from its more liberal definition of "small" values.

-Note that the speed improvement in `Cyto::Any` is wholly attributable to [optimization #2](#optimization-2), the "actions structure" optimization.
+Note that the speed improvement in `Cyto::Any` is wholly attributable to [optimization #2](#optimization-2), the _Actions structure_ optimization (_atable_).
 It's easy to see the code-generation improvement to go along with the benchmark numbers using tools like [Compiler Explorer](https://godbolt.org) or [Hopper Disassembler](https://www.hopperapp.com).
-Replacing the switch statement helps the compiler generate smaller and more efficient code.
+Perhaps this code piggybacks on devirtualization optimizations compilers already have to make virtual function dispatch faster, but I don't know enough about compiler internals to say for sure.
+In any case, replacing the switch statement helps the compiler to generate smaller and more efficient code.

 It turns out that [optimization #1](#optimization-1) yields no improvement, since the compilers are smart enough to generate code equivalent to the handwritten `memcpy` if the structures in the source code are [_TriviallyCopyable_](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).
 I don't show these results in the graphs or charts, since there's nothing interesting to see, but it's worth saying that compilers (and compiler-writers) are smart about trivial structures.
 In the end, I left the `memcpy` optimization in the `Cyto::Any` source, but it's compiled out by default, controlled by the `ANY_USE_SMALL_MEMCPY_STRATEGY` macro.